Press Release | Amsterdam, September 2021

-Liz Johnson Artur has had a wide range of exhibitions and was recently awarded the Women In Motion Award, which was presented to the artist at Rencontres d’Arles in July of 2021.
-Her monograph Liz Johnson Artur published by Bierke Verlag (2016) was included in The New York Times' Best Photo Books 2016 list.
-For her most recent publication Valentino (Rizzoli, 2021) the artist, along with British author Bernardine Evaristo, were invited by fashion house Valentino to document their new collection.
-The result is an intimate reflection of the complex preparations and collaborations of a fashion show.
+Liz Johnson Artur has had a wide range of exhibitions and was recently the recipient of the Women In Motion Award, which was presented to the artist at The Rencontres d’Arles in July 2021.
+Her monograph Liz Johnson Artur, published by Bierke Verlag (2016), was included in The New York Times' Best Photo Books 2016 list.
+For her most recent publication, Valentino (Rizzoli, 2021), the artist, along with award-winning British author Bernardine Evaristo, were invited by Italian fashion house Valentino to document their new collection.
+The result is an intimate reflection of the complex preparations and collaborations that culminate in a fashion show.

 Foam is supported by the VriendenLoterij, Foam Members, De Brauw Blackstone Westbroek, the VandenEnde Foundation and the City of Amsterdam.